Who's Irish?: Plot summary

 The main climax of the story takes place when the narrator takes Sophie to play in the park.
 Sophie learns from another kid, Sinbad, that it is ok to kick their parents.
 So Sophie kicks Sinbad's mother to which the narrator responds by spanking Sophie.
 Sophie then hides in a foxhole that Sinbad created and throws a clump of dirt onto her grandmother.
 The narrator is furious and tries to get Sophie to come out of the foxhole.
 She eventually grabs a stick and begins to poke at Sophie to see if she is still alive.
 Evening comes, as well as Natalie and John who are furious when they see the narrator poking at their daughter with a stick.
 John gets Sophie out but she is covered in bruises.

 At the end of the story, Natalie convinces the narrator that she needs to move out.
 Bess, John's Mother, offers to let the narrator come stay with her.
 Natalie and John come and visit but they do not bring Sophie.
 Bess says they will in time.
 The story ends with the narrator reflecting on how she has become an honorary Irish.

+Critical reception

+In The New York Times, Michiko Kakutani said that some stories are "weaker than others" though also stated that Jen had a "wonderful ear for the idiosyncrasies of American speech (and Chinese-American pidgin)".

+In Salon, Jamie James said that "Jen has a deft way of turning stereotypes on their heads" but found the longer story, "House, House, "Home", to be "unnecessary".

+Keith Phipps, in The A.V.
+Club, said that "Jen has the remarkable talent, possibly the most important for a writer of fiction, to make even the most specific situation universal."